10 Must-Pack Items for Your Suitcase

 We spoke to some seasoned veterans about the definitive Survival Kit – what’s essential to take with you to Spain and what you can leave behind.

 ONE: Number one on most people’s list was an adaptor.
-If you want to recharge your mobile, your laptop or your MP3 player, you’re going to need to connect to the Spanish mains supply, and a two-pin adaptor is the only way you can do this.
+If you want to recharge your mobile, your laptop or your tablet, you’re going to need to connect to the Spanish mains supply, and a two-pin adaptor is the only way you can do this.
 Don’t leave home without one!

 FOUR: Winter woolies!
 Ignore popular myths and get it into your head that Spanish winters are cold too!
 You’ll need a winter coat, some pullovers, scarves and gloves, just like at home (but possibly for a shorter period of time!).
 Otherwise, you’ll have to fork out for these items when you get here!

 FIVE: Number 5 on the list was “bits and pieces from home”.
 Even the least sentimental among us will appreciate photos of family and friends, and perhaps a few postcards or a calendar from home to add a familiar touch to our new living quarters.

 SIX: Basic medicines.
 It will take you a while to become familiar with the local health care system and the brand names of Spanish medicines.
 You may wish to pack a few of the most basics such as aspirin, lemsip, sticking plasters and cough syrup for emergencies.

 SEVEN: While there’s no substitute for having a good level of spoken Spanish, if your Spanish is below par, a phrase book and a good dictionary will help you get through most situations in the early days.

 EIGHT: This will surprise you: a Swiss army knife!
 These things are great; the best ones have can-openers, scissors, eating utensils, .. you name it!
 It’s the ideal tool to get you through those few days while you’re staying in a hostel and looking for long-term accommodation (but don’t take it in your hand baggage!)